buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

    software.
 4. **Activation and Garbage Collection:** At the end of epoch N+1, the runtime activates the feature-gates that have the necessary stake support.
-At the same time, the runtime also removes spam and archives activated feature accounts.
+At the same time, the runtime also archives activated feature accounts and PDAs no longer required by the process.

 ### Step 1: Feature Creation